microsoft/playwright/docs/src/accessibility-testing-java.md

 ### Disabling individual scan rules

-If your application contains many different pre-existing violations of a specific rule, you can use [`AxeBuilder.disableRules()`](https://github.com/dequelabs/axe-core-maven-html/blob/develop/playwright/README.md#axebuilderdisablerulesliststring-rules) to temporarily disable individual rules until you're able to fix the issues.
+If your application contains many different preexisting violations of a specific rule, you can use [`AxeBuilder.disableRules()`](https://github.com/dequelabs/axe-core-maven-html/blob/develop/playwright/README.md#axebuilderdisablerulesliststring-rules) to temporarily disable individual rules until you're able to fix the issues.

 You can find the rule IDs to pass to `disableRules()` in the `id` property of the violations you want to suppress.
 A [complete list of axe's rules](https://github.com/dequelabs/axe-core/blob/master/doc/rule-descriptions.md) can be found in `axe-core`'s documentation.